tophefo/IpCamera/README.md

 POLL_CAMERA_MS

-USE_HTTPS (not working yet)

 SNAPSHOT_URL_OVERIDE

 IMAGE_UPDATE_EVENTS

 Create a file called 'ipcamera.things' and save it to your things folder.
+Inside this file enter this in plain text and modify it to your needs...

-Thing ipcamera:ONVIF:001 [ IPADDRESS="192.168.1.2", PASSWORD="suitcase123456", USERNAME="Admin", ONVIF_MEDIA_PROFILE=0]
+Thing ipcamera:ONVIF:001 [ IPADDRESS="192.168.1.2", PASSWORD="suitcase123456", USERNAME="Admin", ONVIF_PORT=80, PORT=80]

-Here you see the format is: bindingID:THINGNAME:UID [param1="string",param2=x,param3=x]
+Here you see the format is: bindingID:THINGTYPE:UID [param1="string",param2=x,param3=x]

 BindingID: is always ipcamera.

-THINGNAME: is found listed above under the heading "supported things"
+THINGTYPE: is found listed above under the heading "supported things"

-UID: Can be made up but it must be UNIQUE, if you use PaperUI you will notice the UID will be something like "0A78687F" which is not very nice when using it in sitemaps and rules.
+UID: Can be made up but it must be UNIQUE, hence why it is called uniqueID.
+If you use PaperUI you will notice the UID will be something like "0A78687F" which is not very nice when using it in sitemaps and rules, also paperui will choose a new random ID each time you remove and add the camera causing you to edit your rules, items and sitemaps to make them match.
+Consider learning textual config which is covered above.

 ## Thing Configuration

-After setting up the camera as per above, you can watch the log files when the camera connects as it will list the supported profiles and what each profile will give you.
-The log will also report if PTZ is supported by your camera.
+IMAGE_UPDATE_EVENTS

+Need to add a description on how to use this in texual config.

 ## Channels